During Spring

 According to Visit Eden, it looks like the best months for whale watching are from September to November.

+From late May to July is when the whales migrate north.
 And the months they travel south are from August to early November.

-Eden Whale Watching Festival
+- Participate in the Eden Whale Festival

 Eden Lookout NSW